No. 758 - Storys Creek - The Church of the Ascension

 “The camp has the proportions of a township, and is 11 miles from Avoca, along, on the whole, a fair bush road, but very steep in rising the hills.
 Very severe work on cattle when the heavy machinery for the mines went up.
 It has a store and post office.”

 The intermittent nature of mining operations at Storys Creek mitigated against the building of a permanent church but a revival of mining fortunes in the 1950s changed this.
 In September 1958 “Church News” reported that the ‘Storey’s Creek Mining Company’ had donated a building for a church.
-The building was renovated and adapted as a place of worship before it was officially opened in May 1964.
-In the following year it was dedicated as the ‘Church of the Ascension’ to reflect its position on the slopes of Ben Lomond.
+The building was originally built as a recreation and billiards room for workers in about 1944.
+This proved too small and a new recreation room replaced it.
+The old recreation room was renovated and adapted as a place of worship before it was officially opened in May 1964.
+In the following year it was dedicated as the ‘Church of the Ascension’ reflecting its position on the slopes of Ben Lomond.

 Photographs of Storys Creek are rare.
 I have managed to locate only a single photograph of the Church of the Ascension, located alongside the public hall, which was taken when Riverside High School was using the site as part of its outdoor education program.
 Additional information about this church is welcomed as all articles will be updated.
 I can be contacted through this page or my Facebook page "Churches of Tasmania" which is linked here: <Churches of Tasmania>